-Option Name: cc.includes Default value: (empty)
+Option Name: cc.includes

 List packages and classes to include to code coverage report.
 If no package/class is specified, all classes found in the project classpath will be analyzed.

 packageA.packageB.: includes all classes which are in package packageA.packageB packageA.packageB.className: includes the class packageA.packageB.className